ansible-collections/cloud-content-handbook/Releases/generate_release_tickets.md

 Use the following command to generate Jira tickets:

-_note: Ensure authentication (prompted during command execution) is done using the Jira service account `ansible-cloud-content-team@redhat.com`, credentials and **Personal Access Tokens (PATs)** for this account can be found in the team's bitwarden.
+_note: Ensure authentication (prompted during command execution) is done using the Jira service account. `ansible-cloud-content-team@redhat.com` credentials and **Personal Access Tokens (PATs)** for this account can be found in the team's bitwarden.
 Do not use your own **Personal Access Tokens (PATs)** for production Jira._

 ```sh
  aap-jira-cli create-issues-from-template production cloud-content-release.yml \